 The specs of the Tops Knives Tom Brown Tracker #3:

-The team at Groom+Style loves the great outdoors, so we have also brainstormed 30 Things to Include In Your Wilderness Survival Pack or Kit.
+The team at Your House Garden loves the great outdoors, so we have also brainstormed 30 Things to Include In Your Wilderness Survival Pack or Kit.